-Humphrey, 47, has worked for IBM or Lenovo since earning an electrical engineering degree at N.C.
+Humphrey, 48, has worked for IBM or Lenovo since earning his electrical engineering degree at N.C.
 State University in 1996.
-He has been senior state executive since 2018 while helping IBM add artificial intelligence to internal operations.
-He is a UNC Health director.Read More
+He became IBM’s senior state executive in 2018.
+He is on the board of the UNC Health System and the Boys & Girls Clubs of Wake County.

 founder, CEO | Levitate

-Mounts has led Inmar, which develops technology and provides analytics for retail, manufacturing and other sectors, since 2010.
-The University of Nevada at Las Vegas and Wharton MBA graduate previously worked in executive posts for Domino’s Pizza and UPS.
+Inmar, which develops technology and provides analytics for retail, manufacturing and other sectors, hired Mounts away from Domino’s Pizza in 2010.
+The University of Nevada at Las Vegas and Wharton MBA graduate is a corporate high flier — he has his private pilot’s license.